The Top 7 Pre-Call Sales Planning Meeting Questions

 Who do we know in common?
 Your chances of building trust quickly increase exponentially if you know someone that your client trusts.
 In fact, 76.2% of buyers prefer to work with vendors who have been recommended or referred by someone they know.

 What unique insights and value can we provide in areas that matter most to the client?
-Similar to the above examples, top performing sales reps spend the time to prepare to add valuable insights on each and every call.
+Similar to the above examples, top performing sales reps spend the time preparing to add valuable insights on each and every call.

 What is your specific strategy for achieving your desired results and is your sales call strategy aligned with your overall sales strategy?
 That means understanding where the client is in the buying process and planning the call flow in a way that achieves your objectives.